 Add a Steerer Tube Extender:

 A steerer tube extender is a device that attaches to the top of the steerer tube, providing extra length and allowing the stem to be positioned higher.
-Steerer tube extenders are available in different lengths, and they come with a new top cap and bolt to secure the assembly.
+They are available in different lengths and come with a new top cap and bolt to secure the assembly.

 How Can You Raise the Handlebars on a Specialized Bike?